casework/ontology.caseontology.org/CONTRIBUTE.md

 7. Push to GitHub.

-### Deployment update directions

-After a new ontology documentation state has been pushed to GitHub, follow these steps:

-1. Run `git pull` in the deployment space.

 ## Directions for deployment of this repository as a documentation service

 For the deployment of the documentation, we assume this repository is cloned to a Linux server, becoming the directory `/srv/http/ontology.caseontology.org/`.
 The nginx configuration file and casedocs systemctl service file are pathed to this directory by default.